wrroberts/snakemake-workflows/README.md

 snakemake workflows for various genomic tasks

 ### busco-phylogeny-workflow
-This workflow will estimate a phylogenomic tree using BUSCO orthologs identified from genome assemblies.
+This workflow estimates a phylogenomic tree using BUSCO orthologs identified from genome or transcriptome assemblies.

 ### clean-and-filter-rnaseq-reads-workflow
-This workflow will correct, trim, and filter fastq files of RNAseq reads.
+This workflow corrects, trims, and filters sets of fastq files containing RNAseq reads.

 ### transcriptome-assembly-workflow
-This workflow will produce a high-quality transcriptome assembly.
+This workflow produces a high-quality transcriptome assembly.

 ### variant-calling-workflow
-This workflow will map reads against a reference and do preliminary variant calling prior to downstream analyses.
+This workflow maps reads against a reference and does preliminary variant calling prior to downstream analyses.

 Further details of each workflow can be found in each directory.